ClipCatalog logo ClipCatalog

 Where is my catalog data stored?

-ClipCatalog stores everything locally in an encrypted SQLite database (SQLCipher) on your computer, typically in your Documents folder.
+ClipCatalog stores everything locally in an encrypted SQLite database (SQLCipher) on your computer.
 The encryption key is generated per installation and stored in your operating system's secure storage (Windows DPAPI).
 Only you can access your catalog.

 Your original video files are never modified.
-The catalog database, thumbnails, and face data are stored separately and can be deleted.
-ClipCatalog does not upload or store your video content on our servers; online services are used for licensing/updates (and optional diagnostics if you opt in).
+The catalog database, thumbnails, and face data are stored separately on your machine and can be deleted.
+ClipCatalog does not keep your video content on our servers.

 Is the ClipCatalog database encrypted?